TimotheeJeannin/ProviGen/README.md

 # ProviGen

-ProviGen allows you to easily generate a [ContentProvider] from a given [ContractClass].
+ProviGen allows you to easily make a [ContentProvider] from a given [ContractClass].

 ## Installation